meltano/meltano/docs/src/docs/roadmap.md

 # Roadmap

-Meltano is an end-to-end data pipeline and dashboarding tool.
-We offer a free open source alternative to expensive business intelligence software with an integrated workflow for modeling, extracting, loading, transforming, analyzing, notebooking, and orchestrating your data.

-Meltano was [launched in August 2018](https://about.gitlab.com/2018/08/01/hey-data-teams-we-are-working-on-a-tool-just-for-you/) by the GitLab Data & Analytics team, and is now an internal startup within GitLab.
+Meltano enables anyone with access to SaaS APIs and spreadsheets to generate dashboards summarizing the status of their business operations.

 ## Mission

-Meltano enables anyone with access to SaaS APIs and spreadsheets to generate dashboards summarizing the status of their business operations.

-We provide a simple way to connect data source(s) and generate reports in minutes.
-The unique value of Meltano is in its all-in-one bundled solution, which is optimized for [breadth over depth](https://about.gitlab.com/company/strategy/#breadth-over-depth) to offer basic functionality at each step of the data pipeline.
+Provide a simple way to connect data source(s) and generate reports in minutes. through an all-in-one bundled solution, which is optimized for [breadth over depth](https://about.gitlab.com/company/strategy/#breadth-over-depth) to offer basic functionality at each step of the data pipeline.

 ## Vision